By: Ava Tews

 When I was in high school, I used to journal every single day without fail.
 But not about things I was grateful for.
 About everything that was wrong with my life.
 While this strategy might work for some people as an outlet for venting, I’ve found it so much more effective to use my journal primarily for gratitude.

 When I take time for my gratitude journal, I inevitably think about the things that genuinely bring me joy.
 On days when I’m grateful that I got a good workout in at the gym, I realize just how great exercise makes me feel, which reminds me to keep it up.
+And PiperWai played a huge part on keeping me naturally fresh.
 On days when it feels like there’s not much to be grateful for, I think about what I could have done differently in my day.

 I’m grateful that I’ve learned to develop an attitude of gratitude even on my worst days.
 And I know you can too.
 As you reflect on your day today, what are you grateful for?